FTC, Qualcomm give closing arguments in trial over mobile chip licenses

 Qualcomm, meanwhile, has said it had legitimate business reasons for having strict contracts with Apple, including how expensive it is to design modems specifically for Apple.

-During closing arguments Tuesday, FTC attorney Milici, argued that the no license, no chips policy "put up roadblocks for competitors."
+On Tuesday, FTC attorney Milici argued that the no license, no chips policy "put up roadblocks for competitors."
 She said there was "consistent" testimony from handset makers such as Apple, Samsung, Lenovo, Motorola and LG that they worried they'd lose access to Qualcomm's modems if they didn't sign licenses under terms they didn't like.

 "Customers who heard these statements certainly viewed them as threats," she said.
 "Internal Qualcomm documents show Qualcomm executives knew their comments would be taken as threats, and they were intended to be taken that way."

 "We don't know and can't know what the market would look like without" Qualcomm's licensing practices hurting rivals, Milici said.
-She said there's no way to know if Qualcomm would have been first in LTE had it not thrown up roadblocks at chip competitors.
+She said there's no way to know if Qualcomm would've been first in LTE had it not thrown up obstacles for chip competitors.
 "The entire market was affected by roadblocks," she said.
 "We don't know how successful [Qualcomm's rivals] would have been."

-Qualcomm attorney Van Nest, meanwhile, during his closing arguments said that the companies who testified did so because they want to pay lower licensing rates.
+Qualcomm attorney Van Nest, meanwhile, said during his closing arguments that the companies that testified did so because they want to pay lower licensing rates.

 "They're all big sophisticated companies with their own leverage," he said.
 "Their testimony was, 'Oh yeah, we felt threatened and had to do what we did.'
 I would say this testimony was presented to this court in a very misleading fashion."